cosmob3/reusable-vue-componts-ach_7/README.md

   - X button can remain a component

 - Used Props and slots to add the title and text for the cards so that they can be changed from the `index.vue` page

+- Finished tags

+- Still need to add an array of tags?
+- image
+- v-if